Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Abstract

 \section{Abstract}

 We introduce {\tt Mahakala}, a {\tt Python}-based, modular, radiative ray-tracing code for curved space-times.
-We employ Google’s {\tt JAX} framework for accelerated automatic differentiation, which can efficiently compute Christoffel symbols directly from the metric, allowing the user to easily and quickly simulate photon trajectories through non-Kerr metrics. {\tt JAX} also enables {\tt Mahakala} to run in parallel on both CPUs and GPUs and achieve speeds comparable to {\tt C}-based codes. {\tt Mahakala} natively uses the Cartesian Kerr-Schild coordinate system, which avoids numerical issues caused by the ``pole'' of spherical coordinates.
-We demonstrate {\tt Mahakala}'s capabilities by simulating the 1.3~mm wavelength images (the wavelength of Event Horizon Telescope observations) of general relativistic magnetohydrodynamic simulations of low-accretion rate supermassive black holes.
-The modular nature of \texttt{Mahakala} allows us to easily quantify the relative contribution of different regions of the flow to image features.
-We show that most of the emission seen in 1.3~mm images originates close to the black hole.
+We employ Google’s {\tt JAX} framework for accelerated automatic differentiation, which can efficiently compute Christoffel symbols directly from the metric, allowing the user to easily and quickly simulate photon trajectories through non-Kerr spacetimes. {\tt JAX} also enables {\tt Mahakala} to run in parallel on both CPUs and GPUs. {\tt Mahakala} natively uses the Cartesian Kerr-Schild coordinate system, which avoids numerical issues caused by the pole in spherical coordinate systems.
+We demonstrate {\tt Mahakala}'s capabilities by simulating 1.3~mm wavelength images (the wavelength of Event Horizon Telescope observations) of general relativistic magnetohydrodynamic simulations of low-accretion rate supermassive black holes.
+The modular nature of \texttt{Mahakala} allows us to quantitatively explore how different regions of the flow influence different image features.
+We show that most of the emission seen in 1.3~mm images originates close to the black hole and peaks near the photon orbit.
 We also quantify the relative contribution of the disk, forward jet, and counter jet to 1.3~mm images.